erik-whiting/RNA_Representative_Set/README.md

 ## How to use it

+This package depends on `BeautifulSoup`.
+Installation instructions can be found here: https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup

+I usually install it the easy way: `pip install beautifulsoup4`

+Once you have the BeautifulSoup package installed, yo ucan use this package.
 First, create an instance of the `Representatives` class:
 ```python
 reps = Representatives()
 ```